evansbuycosansolis/sap-smart-maintainer/README.md

 **Version 1.0.0 – PDF Q&A Reader**

 SAP Smart Maintainer is a GenAI-powered assistant built to complement SAP Plant Maintenance (PM) systems.
-This project is being developed progressively, with each version introducing a new feature or enhancement.

 ---